solo-io/gloo/docs/content/contributing/developers/_index.md

 ---
 title: Developers
 menuTitle: Developers
-description: Ways to contribute to Gloo.
+description: Ways to contribute to Gloo Edge.
 weight: 10
 ---

-Excited about Gloo and want to help make it better?
+Excited about Gloo Edge and want to help make it better?

 At Solo we strive to make the world of microservices, serverless and service mesh available to everyone.
 If you want to help but don't know where to start, let us know, and we'll find something for you.